-The original GDS was a 30 item questionnaire - time consuming and challenging for some patients (and staff).
+The original Geriatric Depression Scale (GDS) was a 30-item questionnaire - time-consuming and challenging for some patients (and staff).
 Later versions retain only the most discriminating questions; their validity approaches that of the original form.

 Dr Yesavage has confirmed that the original scale (from which the calculator has been derived) is in the public domain due to it being partly the result of US Federal support.

-The fifteen item (GDS-15) and 4 item (GDS-4) versions of the geriatric depression scale are good methods of screening for major depression (as is the 10 item version).
+The 15-item (GDS-15) and 4-item (GDS-4) versions of the GDS are good methods of screening for major depression (as is the 10-item version).
 The shorter of these (GDS-4) is of limited clinical value in monitoring the severity of the depressive episode (may be better used to exclude depression).
 The systematic use of short GDS versions in Primary Care may increase detection rates of depression among the elderly.